The Craziest Things Scientology Has Reportedly Made Celebrities Do

 I can’t say I’ll miss you in the end

-Homeland actress Nazanin Boniadi was raised by a Scientologist mother, and in both the documentary Going Clear and Leah Remini’s memoir, we learned how the church manipulated her into breaking up with her boyfriend.
-Why?
-Because it had another mate in mind.
+Homeland actress Nazanin Boniadi was raised by a Scientologist mother, and in both the documentary Going Clear and Leah Remini’s memoir report that the church manipulated her into breaking up with her boyfriend.

-After Tom Cruise had broken up with Penelope Cruz -- and before he met Katie Holmes -- he and Boniadi briefly "dated."
-Scientology had Boniadi's braces removed, dyed her hair, and had her buy expensive clothing, all so that she appeared more physically desirable to Cruise.
+After Tom Cruise had broken up with Penelope Cruz -- and before he met Katie Holmes -- he and Boniadi briefly dated.
+According to Going Clear, Scientology had Boniadi's braces removed, dyed her hair, and had her buy expensive clothing, all so that she appeared more physically desirable to Cruise.
 The church showed her the files from her boyfriend's audit in order to convince her to dump him.
 Soon after Boniadi and Cruise started dating, then moved in together.

-Boniadi was sent to a Scientology center in Clearwater, Florida (a punishment in itself), and forced to do manual labor to get back into the church's good graces.
-She has never spoken about the breakup openly (perhaps in fear, as she allegedly signed a confidentiality agreement).
+Boniadi was reportedly sent to a Scientology center in Clearwater, Florida (a punishment in itself), and forced to do manual labor to get back into the church's good graces.
+She has never spoken about the breakup openly.

-Tom Cruise is a Scientology demigod, which, without a doubt, explains why he displays such joy when sharing its practices (skip to 4:30 in the video above to watch him cackle about the church).
-Besides allegedly allowing the church to audition wives for him and appearing manic in his infamous interview with Oprah, the most destructive thing Cruise has done in the name of the church is criticize Brooke Shields for using antidepressants for her postpartum depression.
+Tom Cruise is a key figure in the Church of Scientology, and is happy to sing its praises (skip to 4:30 in the video above to watch him cackle about the church).
+Besides allegedly allowing the church to audition wives for him and appearing manic in his infamous interview with Oprah, the most destructive thing investigators claim Cruise has done in the name of the church is criticize Brooke Shields for using antidepressants for her postpartum depression.